-The National Biodiversity Network (NBN) is a collaborative project overseen by the NBN Trust, concerned with making species data available to anyone interested in the UK’s biodiversity via the NBN Gateway.
+The National Biodiversity Network (NBN) is a collaborative project overseen by the NBN Trust, concerned with making species data available to anyone interested in the UK’s biodiversity via the NBN Atlas.
 The NBN works with national and local recording groups, Local Records Centres, planners and other end users to collate information n species datasets available at a national level, and is the UK hub of the Global Biodiversity Information Facility.
 The NBN toolbox of resources to aid biological recording can be accessed here: https://nbn.org.uk/tools-and-resources/nbn-toolbox/.

 The National Plant Monitoring Scheme is a new habitat-based plant monitoring scheme designed by BSBI, CEH, Plantlife and JNCC.

 Buglife published a Local Pollinator Action Plan for Local Authorities in June 2017, the plan is available to download here.